Blog

 Test Organization of the Next Decade - Richard Seidl

-Written by Richard Seidl | Apr 1, 2024 10:00:00 PM
+Written by Richard Seidl | 04/01/2024

-ā€œ70 percent of people are now using ChatGPT, but if you ask specifically: So, who is currently using it? - then it was only 5 to 10 percentā€ - Nicolas Nwabueze
+"70 percent of people are now involved with ChatGPT, but if you ask specifically: So, who is currently using it? - then it was only 5 to 10 percent" - Nicolas Nwabueze

 Nicolas Nwabueze is a Senior Management Consultant at Cassini Consulting AG.
 After studying computer science at the Technical University of Dortmund, he worked as a software developer for several years.
-He then switched to consulting, where he has held various project roles in the areas of test and quality management for more than 15 years.
+He then switched to consulting, where he has held various project roles in the areas of testing and quality management for more than 15 years.
 In addition to organizational development, his particular expertise lies in agile transformation, where he supports teams in implementing and establishing agile values and principles in test organizations.

 A journey into the next decade of test organization